 Most of turmeric’s health benefits come from the active ingredient found inside it called curcumin.
-Throughout the extensive studies conducted on curcumin, researchers found that curcumin exhibits anti-inflammatory, anti-oxidant, anti-carcinogenic and anti-thrombotic (reduces blood clots) effects.
+Extensive studies on curcumin found that it exhibits anti-inflammatory, anti-oxidant, anti-carcinogenic and anti-thrombotic (reduces blood clots) effects.

 As a result of all of these beneficial properties, people often use turmeric as an alternative to, or in combination with, other drugs that they use to treat their ailments.
 They often do this to avoid the complications and side effects that occur when one takes high doses of pharmaceutical drugs.

 However, the same properties that make turmeric so beneficial also make it dangerous to take in combination with other drugs, as it can produce a number of unpleasant reactions.
 This doesn’t mean that turmeric is the “bad guy”, just that medications may interact with this natural herb.